Xanderyeng/sturdy-docker/readme.md

 # Sturdy Docker
-WP 4 Docker is a local development environment focuses on WordPress.
+Sturdy Docker is a local development environment focuses on ClassicPress and WordPress.
 It uses [Docker](https://docker.com) and WSL2 for development.

 ## Table of Content